Let’s move together

 My Classes

-Twice a month we meet for yoga in an open and relaxed space at:
+Every two weeks we meet for yoga + mobility in an open and relaxed space at:

 After class feel free to stay for a chat :-)